 The rusting hulks of the dockyard’s giant cranes and machinery still dot the island.

-Raffles shows of his barbecue prowess preparing our dinner in the excellent camp kitchen facilities.
+The changing sky also marks dinner time, offering Raffles the perfect opportunity to show off his sausage barbecuing prowess preparing our dinner in the excellent camp kitchen facilities.

-Sugaring them up with roasted marshmallows at the island’s campfire probably doesn’t help all that much.
+To know ones great surprise, sugaring them up with roasted marshmallows during a brief pitstop at the island’s communal campfire probably doesn’t help all that much.

-Despite the darkness, the kids insist there is more exploring to be done and they light up their scooters with lanterns to scoot through some of the island’s tunnels.
+Despite the darkness, Raffles and Sugarpuff insist there is more exploring to be done and they light up their scooters with lanterns to scoot through some of the island’s tunnels.